My Credit Card Pain – It’s Financially Good for me

 • My bank even offers me reward points for using my credit card.
 Such points are effectively a discount on my purchases.
 But I am still not persuaded.
 It seems that it is not incentive enough to offset the thought of that twofold pain.

-When considering this psychological credit card distress, I did think the issue might be the thought that if I hadn’t paid for an item then I might not feel that it belonged to me and shouldn’t therefore use it.
+When considering this psychological credit card distress, I did think the issue might be the thought that if I hadn’t paid for an item, I might not feel it belonged to me and shouldn’t use it.
 What if I bought something on my credit card and it gets damaged before I’ve paid for it – how would I feel then?
 Even worse, what if I buy my weekly food shopping on my credit card – I will have eaten it all before I’ve paid for it.
 I wouldn’t feel comfortable with that – having to pay for something that I no longer had possession of.

 Yet, I have to say, even if it is a bit of an old-fashioned attitude, this psychological phobia has served me well.
-It has ensured that my credit card usage has been moderated and hasn’t got the better of me.
+It has ensured that my credit card usage has been moderated and hasn’t gotten the better of me.
 I am fully aware of the implications of any purchases I make with it.
 I know there is always a second pain that will follow.

 Leave a comment